skip to main content

 There must be no object near the gate that could hold it open.

-The wall of a building may form part of the barrier if it complies with the Building Act 2016.
+The wall of a building may form part of the barrier if it complies with the Building Code.

 They can't be fitted with any device that can hold them open.

-Windows lower than 1200mm from the inside floor must be fitted with limiters that prevent the windows opening more than 100mm.
+Windows must be fitted with limiters that prevent the windows opening more than 100mm.

-If a boundary fence is made use of, there is a danger that a neighbour may unwittingly make the barrier unsafe.
+Be aware if a boundary fence is made use of, there is a danger that a neighbour may unwittingly make the barrier unsafe.
 For example, the neighbour may stack timber against the barrier so that it becomes easy for a child to climb over the pool area.
+This is reliant on the boundary fence being 1800mm in height and the fencing material including posts, rails etc to remain non-climbable from to top 900mm's.
+This is so a child cannot lower themselves down into a pool from the inside of the fence.

 The same risks remain in having a temporary pool up over the summer period as there is with a permanent pool.
 Please read the requirements under the Building Act to give you a good outline of what is required.